leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 Creational design patterns abstract the **instantiation** process.
 They help make a system independent of how its objects are created, composed, and represented.

-We can apply this concept by making:
+We can apply this concept by:

-- Objects to defer part of their creation to *other objects*;
+- Making objects to defer part of their creation to *other objects*;
-- Classes to defer part of their object creation to *subclasses*.
+- Making classes to defer part of their object creation to *subclasses*.

-This kind of pattern become important as systems evolve to depend more on object composition than class inheritance.
+This kind of pattern becomes important as systems evolve to depend more on object composition than class inheritance.
 Emphasis shifts aways from hardcoding a fixed set of behaviors toward defining a smaller set of fundamental behaviors.
-Creational patterns give us flexibility about *what* gets created, *who* creates it, *how* is gets created, and *when*.
+Creational patterns give us flexibility about *what* gets created, *who* creates it, *how* it gets created, and *when*.

 Two aspects these patterns have: